wikiknights/cs-materials/src/intro-to-c/pointers/pointers-practice.md

   }
   ```

 10. What will `array` contain after line 34?
 What will this program print if executed?
+Assume that any uninitialized variables contain garbage values.

   ``` {.c .numberLines}
   #include <stdio.h>